 You can also hop on one of the southbound Belize City - Punta Gorda buses and tell the driver that you want to get off at the Hopkins section.
 Here, (shared) taxis are waiting to take the travellers the 7 km (4.5 mi) into town.
 It cost us 5 USD per person but we are not sure if we should have paid 5 BZD...
 It was well worth to avoid the long walk though.

-A Cockscomb Basin tour will set you back around 100 USD.
-Of course, using public transport is much cheaper but also more unreliable.
+If you don’t have your own car, going by public transport is a bit complicated.
 Your best option is the 7:00 a.m. bus to Dangriga.
 Hop off at the Hopkins sections and wait for a southbound bus to Maya Centre.
 From here, you have to walk to the entrance.
 It’s an 8 km (5 mi) hike on uneven ground.
 If you’re lucky, you can hitchhike.

 San Ignacio is our favourite city in Belize.
 It features amazing street food and is also the hub for the adventure excursions in the west of the country.